Fidelity's Rossi says to buy U.S. stocks despite rout

 Rossi said developed economy stock markets would outperform emerging markets' equities, although he added that European equities were "stuck in the middle."

-However, Rossi said a fall in the euro EUR=, oil prices and European stock market valuations would prop up European equities over the next year.
+However, Rossi said a fall in the euro, oil prices and European stock market valuations would prop up European equities over the next year.

 "At these levels, I'm not nearly as pessimistic about European markets as I was a few months ago."